btreut/a2/README.md

 # a2 Bluebottle OS

 This is a copy of original [A2 Repository](https://trac.inf.ethz.ch/trac/lecturers/a2) which moved in the mean time to [a new place](http://cas.inf.ethz.ch/projects/a2/repository).
 This copy here is obsoleted by [metacore's active, but unoffical mirror copy](https://github.com/metacore/A2OS).
+It was handed over to me by Ignat99 in October 2017.
+He also had enriched the original mirror by other interesting stuff, especially:

 Also extra ISO image [A2_Rev-6498_serial-trace.iso](http://sourceforge.net/projects/a2oberon/files/)